Harlequin: Dramatic function

 Various troupes and actors would alter his behaviour to suit style, personal preferences, or even the particular scenario being performed.
 He is typically cast as the servant of an innamorato or vecchio much to the detriment of the plans of his master.
-Arleqin often had a love interest in the person of Columbina, or in older plays any of the Soubrette roles, and his lust for her was only superseded by his desire for food and fear of his master.
-Occasionally, Arleqin would pursue the innamorata, though rarely with success, as in the Recueil Fossard of the 16th century where he is shown trying to woo Donna Lucia for himself by masquerading as a foreign nobleman.
+Arleqin often had a love interest in the person of Columbine, or in older plays any of the soubrette roles, and his lust for her was only superseded by his desire for food and fear of his master.
+Occasionally, Harlequin would pursue the innamorata, although rarely with success, as in the Recueil Fossard of the 16th century where he is shown trying to woo Donna Lucia for himself by masquerading as a foreign nobleman.
 He also is known to try to win any given lady for himself if he chances upon anyone else trying to woo her, by interrupting or ridiculing the new competitor.
 His sexual appetite is essentially immediate, and can be applied to any passing woman.

-Between the 16th and 17th centuries Arleqin gained some function as a politically aware character.
-In the Comèdie itlaienne Arleqin would parody French tragedies as well comment on current events.
+Between the 16th and 17th centuries Harlequin gained some function as a politically aware character.
+In the Comédie-Italienne Harlequin would parody French tragedies as well as comment on current events.

 Variants

 Duchartre lists the following as variations on the Harlequin role:

 Trivelino or Trivelin.
-Name is said to mean "Tatterdemalion."
+Name is said to mean "Tatterdemalion".
 One of the oldest versions of Harlequin, dating to the 15th century.
 Costume almost identical to Harlequin's, but had a variation of the 17th century where the triangular patches were replaced with moons, stars, circles and triangles.
 In 18th century France, Trivelino was a distinct character from Harlequin.
 They appeared together in a number of comedies by Pierre de Marivaux including L'Île des esclaves.

 Truffa, Truffaldin or Truffaldino.
 Popular characters with Gozzi and Goldoni, but said to be best when used for improvisations.
 By the 18th century was a Bergamask caricature.

 Guazzetto.
 In the seventeenth century, a variety of anonymous engravings show Guazzetto rollicking, similar to Arleqin.
 He wears a fox's brush, a large three-tiered collarette, wide breeches, and a loose jacket tied tightly by a belt.
 He also dons a neckerchief dropped over the shoulders like a small cape.
-Guazzetto's mask is characterized with a hooked nose and a mustache.
+Guazzetto's mask is characterised with a hooked nose and a mustache.
 His bat is shaped like a scimitar-esque sword.

 Zaccagnino.
 Character dating to the 15th century.